 If your dog continues to search for poop, it may have worms.
 Take your dog to the vet to get tested.

-Stress may also cause a dog to act unusually.
-Eating poop may simply be a symptom of the stress.
+Stress may also cause a dog to act unusually. eating poop may simply be a symptom of stress.
 If you recently adopted your dog or if it experienced a traumatic event, give your dog time and see if the behavior goes away on its own.